wzwz5200/xiaomi-merlin-kernel-ksu/README.md

 <a href='https://t.me/void_developers_chat' target="_blank"><img alt='Telegram' src='https://img.shields.io/badge/Chat-100000?style=flat&logo=Telegram&logoColor=white&labelColor=4BC9FF&color=282828'/></a>
 [![GitHub release](https://img.shields.io/github/release/Void-Developers/xiaomi-merlin-kernel-ksu?include_prereleases=&sort=semver&color=blue)](https://github.com/Void-Developers/xiaomi-merlin-kernel-ksu/releases)
 [![License](https://img.shields.io/badge/License-MIT-blue)](#license)
+> [!WARNING]
+> I am not responsible for you to break your device with kernel built with this action.
+You are proceeding on your own and claiming responsibility for yourself.
 ## How to build
 KernelSU always update their source.
 So we need to patch our kernel again.
 But it is not always possible to make and update kernel everyday..
 So build kernel with KernelSU patch with your github account